avdean/avdean.github.io/content/articles/how-to-use-android-icons-on-pc.md

 FeatureImage = ""
 date = 2020-05-03T22:00:00Z
 draft = true
-subTitle = "Android iconpacks outside of android" title = "How to use Android icons on PC" wideImage = false
+subTitle = "How to use Android iconpacks outside of android" title = "Getting the most out of Android iconpacks" wideImage = false

 +++